 Wheelchair and physical access

-We have a wheelchair-accessible building.
+There is step-free access throughout our building.
 If your wheelchair or mobility device is 75 cm or wider, access to certain areas of the building may be limited.
 Please contact us if you have a larger device and we can help you plan your visit.

 You can also borrow a wheelchair from us during your visit – just ask at the Information Point on level 0.
 Or contact us in advance if you would like to reserve a wheelchair.

 Sometimes visitors need to queue while waiting for an event.
 If queuing is not accessible for you, please speak to a member of staff and we can make alternative arrangements with you.

 If you are coming to do research in the library, we have assistive equipment, which you can request from the library Enquiry Desk on level 2.
 Equipment includes:

 - electronic height-adjustable tables in the access study room and Rare Materials Room

 - adjustable chairs and footrests